Witness for the Prosecution (1957 film): Critical response

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "[T]here's never a dull or worthless moment.
 It's all parry and punch from the word 'Go!', which is plainly announced when the accused man is brought to Mr. Laughton at the beginning of the film.
 And the air in the courtroom fairly crackles with emotional electricity, until that staggering surprise in the last reel.
 Then the whole drama explodes.
 It's the staging of the scenes that is important in this rapidly moving film ...
 It's the balancing of well-marked characters, the shifts of mood, the changes of pace and the interesting bursts of histrionics that the various actors display."

 Agatha Christie "herself considered it the finest film derived from one of her stories."
 In TV Guides review of the film, it received four and a half stars out of five, the writer saying that "Witness for the Prosecution is a witty, terse adaptation of the Agatha Christie hit play brought to the screen with ingenuity and vitality by Billy Wilder."
 The American Film Institute included the film on their AFI's 10 Top 10 list at number six in the courtroom-drama category.

+Alfred Hitchcock spoke of how happy he was that Witness for the Prosecution was often mistaken for his similar but critical and commercial flop, The Paradine Case.

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 41 reviews, with an average rating of 8.7/10.